 Highly-Trained Staff who Love what they Do - We hire the highest quality teachers in the area because we know who is with your child is incredibly important.
 Our teachers are well-trained, trustworthy, and experienced caregivers who love the work they do.
 Nature Connect provides ongoing staff development and opportunities for continuing education.

 Room for Creative Play - We believe that children are meant to play and use their imaginations.
 This is what makes childhood special.
 Our staff see themselves as facilitators of the children's experience, holding the space for them to explore, learn, and play in the outdoors.

 Physical Activity - We run, jump, slide, balance, and climb all throughout the day.
 Nature is the best playground!
 Children develop their physical capabilities and learn to be resilient in our classes.
 If the children need rest, we certainly make space for that to happen as well.
 Whatever the child's energy level, we work with it.

-Flexible, Nature-Based, Child-led Curriculum - Our curriculum is focused on our local environment and the plants and animals that live here.
+Nature-Based Curriculum - Our curriculum is focused on our local environment and the plants and animals that live here.
 If we find a turtle in the woods or stumble upon a mushroom, that becomes our lesson.
-We believe learning happens the most when children have that "spark" in their eye.
+We believe learning happens best when children have that "spark" in their eye.
 While we intentionally plan our days, we are also willing to toss out our "plan" for what we discover in nature.
 Read more about our curriculum and philosophies here.

 Inquiry Learning - We love children's innate sense of curiosity and we want to foster that.
 Therefore, we encourage the children to ask lots of questions.
 We then discover the answers or have fun wondering together.

-What does a day at Farm & Forest School look like?
+What does a day at Farm School look like?

 9:00am - Welcome and Drop-off